These remarkable benefits of network marketing vs. traditional business will surprise & intrigue you.

 Variety of Product Lines to Fit Any Interest

-There are so many great companies out there, that just like traditional business you can find something that you’re passionate about.
+There are so many great companies out there, that (like traditional business) you can find something that you’re passionate about.

 Whether you’re into health and wellness, artsy stuff, jewelry, consumables, insurance, calling cards, clothes and fashion, cooking, etc. Whatever you’re into, there is certainly a company to fit you.

 Even sex.
-Just thought I’d throw that in there, but there is a sex toy company in which you can do home parties.
-Not my thing, but hey, if you want it… it’s there.
+Just thought I’d throw that in there.
+There is a sex toy company in which you can do home parties.
+Not sure what that looks like and not my thing, but hey, if you want it… it’s there.

 Plethora of Compensation Plans